miXshift/mx-next-unified/README.md

 ### Versioning and releasing

-To version and release the library use
+To version and release the library use:

 ```
 npx nx release